ntop/ntopng/doc/nedge/src/introduction.rst

   :alt: Connectivity Provider
   :scale: 55

-  Connecting nEdge with multiple gateways to provide internet connectivity
+  Connecting nEdge with multiple gateways to provide Internet connectivity

 As an example, let's suppose there are 3 different customers plans to manage: